Sleep Apnea Risk Calculator — Is Your Airway Silently Failing You?

 - Difficulty concentrating, brain fog, memory lapses

-- Irritability, depression, or anxiety — especially new-onset
+- Irritability, low mood, or anxiety — especially new-onset

 - Falling asleep in quiet situations (reading, TV, meetings)